-Below you can find the list of cricket award winners for the 2020 – 2021 cricket season.
+Below you can find the list of the South Canterbury Cricket award winners for the 2021 – 2022 season.

 Congratulations to all trophy or award winners, and hard luck to close runners-up, both teams and individuals.